facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 # Common operators

-# Access operator
+## Access operator
-Access operator . is used for to access a member of a namespace or a type (a.b).
+Access operator . is used for to access a member of a namespace or a type (type.member).
 For example we can use access operator to access a nested namespace  String.Indices or to access type members static and non-static.

-# Scope resolution operator
+## Scope resolution operator
 The scope resolution operator ::, helps to identify and specify the context which an identifier refers.

-# Indexer operator
+## Indexer operator
 The indexer operator [ ] is typically used to access a variable in a sequence or in a pointer element access.

-# Null-conditional operators
+## Null-conditional operators
 Null-conditional operators ?. or ?[ ]  allow access to a member only if that operand evaluates to non-null; otherwise, it returns null.

-# Compound Assignment Operators
+## Compound Assignment Operators
 Compound Assignment operators provide a shorter syntax for assigning the result for an arithmetic and bitwise operator.
 They perform the operation on the two operands before assigning the result to the first operand.
 For example  x += 2  is a shortcut for  x = x + 2.

-# Invocation operator
+## Invocation operator
 The invocation operator () call a method or invoke a delegate.

-# Relational operator
+## Relational operator
 The relational operator are constructs that define a type of relationship between two entities, this definition includes both equality and inequality.
 An expression built with relational operators is called conditional expression and expressions of this type are defined predicates.
 If the language support the Boolean type (es.
 Java, PHP) the relational operator returns a true/false value, instead in other languages like C the relational operator returns 0 or 1, where the 0 correspond to false value and 1 to the true value.
 In some dynamically typed languages, equality can also be done at the type level, for example: